 IAAC maintains a successful sequence of annual GSC—Graduate Students in Systems and Control— workshops, where graduate students in systems and control from Israeli universities are invited to present their latest research results.
 These meetings provide an opportunity for the graduate students to present their work to senior faculty members and to interested delegates from industry, as well as get acquainted with each other's work.
 For details on past and future GSC workshops see the Events section.

 The Velger Prize for Graduate Students in Systems and Control has been established jointly by Elop and IAAC on the name of the late Dr. Marko Velger, a distinguished member of the Israeli control community, who passed away in 2008.
-The prize, inaugurated in 2009, is awarded annually to the best GSC presentation.
-The main criteria for the prize are novelty, scientific merit, applicability, and quality of presentation.
+The prize was awarded annually, from 2009 through 2018, to the best GSC presentation.
+The main criteria for the prize were novelty, scientific merit, applicability, and quality of presentation.

 - Maxim Kristalny (ME, Technion, supervised by Leonid Mirkin)

 “On the H² Four-Block Model Matching Problem with Preview”

 - Liron Its'haki-Allerhand (EE, Tel-Aviv Univ, supervised by Uri Shaked)

 “Robust Stability and Stabilization of Linear Switched Systems with Dwell Time”